-When it's a package that I'll use infrequently, such as create-react-app, I'll reach to
+When it's a package that I'll use infrequently, such as create-react-app, I'll use

 Quickly serve a directory through localhost:8080 with zero-config.

 Deploy a site to Netlify from the command line.
-I'll use this to throw up temporary site when I need to demo work in progress to team mates.
+I'll use this to deploy temporary site when I need to demo work in progress.

 List globally installed packages

-Run this command to see a list what you have installed globally
+Run this command to see what you have installed globally.

 npm ls -g --depth=0